cu-mkp/m-k-manuscript-data/_texts/p-106r_tl.md

 The snakes and the lizards you wish to mold should not be kept for a long time, because if they are alive, they will waste away, and if they are dead, they will decay.

 <span class="m">Plaster of Paris</span> is as hard as stone & very good.
 When you want to choose some for your <span class="m">sand</span>, take the rawest and the hardest that is possible for you & that does not make any powder.
-Transparent <span class="m">plaster</span> and that which makes powder in giving way is that which is not good for this work.
+Transparent <span class="x"><span class="m">plaster</span></span> and that which makes powder in giving way is that which is not good for this work.
 A sign of that which is near perfect is that it is hard & makes shining grains that look almost like sugar.
 Finally, to mix it into the <span class="m">sand</span> to cast <span class="m">gold</span>, it has to be put in the <span class="m">fire</span> twice, & reheated twice.

 > *at left top margin*
 >